National anthem of Russia: Modern adoption

-Performance of the Hymn of the Russian Federation by the Presidential Orchestra and Kremlin Choir at the inauguration of President Dmitry Medvedev at the Kremlin on 7 May 2008.
+Performance of the Hymn of the Russian Federation by the Presidential Orchestra and Kremlin Choir at the inauguration of President Dmitry Medvedev at the Moscow Kremlin on 7 May 2008.
 Seen here is then-Prime Minister Vladimir Putin.

-The anthem debate intensified in October 2000 when Yeltsin's successor, Vladimir Putin, commented that Russian athletes had no words to sing for the anthem during the medal ceremonies at the 2000 Summer Olympic Games.
+The anthem debate intensified in October 2000 when Yeltsin's successor, Vladimir Putin, commented that Russian athletes had no words to sing for the anthem during the gold medal ceremonies at the 2000 Summer Olympic Games.
 Putin brought public attention to the issue and put it before the State Council.
 CNN also reported that members of the Spartak Moscow football club complained that the wordless anthem "affected their morale and performance".
 Two years earlier, during the 1998 World Cup, members of the Russian team commented that the wordless anthem failed to inspire "great patriotic effort".

-In a November session of the Federation Council, Putin stated that establishing the national symbols (anthem, flag and coat of arms) should be a top priority for the country.
+In a November session of the Federation Council, Putin stated that establishing the national symbols should be a top priority for the country.
 Putin pressed for the former Soviet anthem to be selected as the new Russian anthem, but strongly suggested that new lyrics be written.
 He did not say how much of the old Soviet lyrics should be retained for the new anthem.
 Putin submitted the bill "On the National Anthem of the Russian Federation" to the Duma for their consideration on 4 December.
 The Duma voted 381–51–1 in favor of adopting Alexandrov's music as the national anthem on 8 December 2000.
 Following the vote, a committee was formed and tasked with exploring lyrics for the national anthem.
 After receiving over 6,000 manuscripts from all sectors of Russian society, the committee selected lyrics by Mikhalkov for the anthem.

 Before the official adoption of the lyrics, the Kremlin released a section of the anthem, which made a reference to the flag and coat of arms: